MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 Following the general least privilege security principle, configure only the minimum level of access that is required for your driver to function.

-**Granular IOCTL Security Control**
+**Granular IOCTL security control**

 To tighten security when such IOCTLs are sent by user-mode callers, the driver code should include the [IoValidateDeviceIoControlAccess](https://msdn.microsoft.com/en-us/library/windows/hardware/ff550418.aspx) function.
 This function allows a driver to check access rights.
 Upon receiving an IOCTL, a driver can call [IoValidateDeviceIoControlAccess](https://msdn.microsoft.com/en-us/library/windows/hardware/ff550418.aspx), specifying FILE_READ_ACCESS, FILE_WRITE_ACCESS, or both.
-For more information see the following topics:
+For more information, see the following articles:

 [Define and handle IOCTLs securely](https://msdn.microsoft.com/en-us/library/windows/hardware/dn613909.aspx#define_and_handle_ioctls_securely)